Flu/avr-emulator/README.md

   - `NOP` – No operation.
   - `OR` – Perform a bitwise OR between two registers.
   - `ORI` – Perform a bitwise OR between a register and an immediate value.
-  - `POP` - Pops an element from the stack into a register.
+  - `POP` – Pops an element from the stack into a register.
-  - `PUSH` - Pushes an element from a register onto the stack.
+  - `PUSH` – Pushes an element from a register onto the stack.
+  - `RET` – Return from subroutine.
-  - `SBRC` – Skip if bit in register is cleared.
+  - `SBRC` – Skip next instruction if bit in register is cleared.
-  - `SBRS` – Skip if bit in register is set.
+  - `SBRS` – Skip next instruction if bit in register is set.
   - `ST` – Store indirect to data space using an indirect address.
   - `STS` – Store direct to data space.
   - `SUB` – Subtract one register value from another.
   - `SUBI` – Subtract an immediate value from a register.

 ## Roadmap
-  - Configurable memory size through command line arguments.
+  - [ ] Configurable memory size through command line arguments.
+  - [x] Implement in-memory stack with `PUSH` and `POP` instructions.
-  - `CALL` and `RET` instructions.
+  - [x] `CALL` and `RET` instructions.
-  - Registers should be mapped to the first 32 memory locations.
+  - [ ] Registers should be mapped to the first 32 memory locations.
-  - Fix Parser returning an error when last line of input file is an empty line or a comment.
+  - [ ] Fix Parser returning an error when last line of input file is an empty line or a comment.
-  - Implementing step by step emulation of instructions.
+  - [ ] Implementing step by step emulation of instructions.
-  - Implement Parser support for lowercase instructions.
+  - [ ] Implement Parser support for lowercase instructions.
-  - Implementing `ADIW`.
+  - [ ] Implementing `ADIW`.
+  - [ ] Buy Grolsch beer when this is all done :tada: :beer: